klaviyo/klaviyo-swift-sdk/MIGRATION_GUIDE.md

 # iOS SDK Migration Guide

-This guide outlines how developers can migrate from older versions of our to newer ones.
+This guide outlines how developers can migrate from older versions of our SDK to newer ones.

 ## Migrating from v1.X.0 to v2.0.0